Nebo15/bsoneach/README.md

     ```

 When you process large files its a good thing to process documents asynchronously, you can find more info [here](http://elixir-lang.org/docs/stable/elixir/Task.html).

+## Thanks

+I want to thank to @ericmj for his MongoDB driver.
+All code that encodes and decodes to with BSON was taken from his repo.